Foster Care Licensing

 Step 5: Get Licensed

 Once your home study is completed and your documents and clearances are all submitted, you are ready to be licensed!
-Embrace Families will submit your file to DCF and you should receive your license in the mail.
+Family Partnerships of Central Florida will submit your file to DCF and you should receive your license in the mail.
 Once you are licensed, your house will be officially open and you can begin caring for children immediately.
 When a child needs a home, a social worker will contact you.

 Depending on the age of the children you are licensed for, you may receive a call to let you know you are licensed and then another call a few hours later with your first placement offer.
 Please note, there is a major need for foster parents who will take children ages 10 and above.